How Comparative Fault Laws Work in Georgia Car Accident Cases

 Comparative negligence is a legal standard applied to accident cases to determine how much responsibility each individual bears for the accident and injuries.
 If an accident victim’s actions somehow contributed to his or her own injuries, it may affect the amount of money recovered in a personal injury or wrongful death lawsuit.

 The State of Georgia and Comparative Negligence

 Georgia is among the states that apply the standard of comparative negligence, also known as comparative fault, in personal injury cases.
-Under Georgia comparative negligence laws, a person who is injured in a car accident can recover monetary damages as long as a jury determines the injured person is 49 percent or less at fault for the accident.
+Under Georgia comparative negligence laws, a person who is injured in a car accident can recover monetary damages as long as a jury determines the injured person no more than 49% at-fault in causing the collision or other incident.
 If the injured person is found to be 50 percent or more responsible for the accident that caused their own injuries, then the person cannot recover monetary damages.

 A skilled personal injury attorney will present evidence to minimize any fault on the part of an injury victim.

 Here’s an example of how Georgia’s comparative negligence standard applies to a real world situation.
 John is driving north on Buford Highway in Atlanta and prepares to make a left turn across the oncoming lanes of traffic.
 John scans the highway for oncoming cars headed south.
 John sees one oncoming vehicle driven by Susan, but Susan’s car appears to be far enough back from the intersection to allow John to complete the left turn and clear the intersection.
 As John makes the left turn, he realizes too late that Susan’s car is approaching much faster than he realized.
 In fact, Susan is speeding and cannot avoid colliding with John’s car, which is in the intersection as she crosses.
 Susan sustains injuries in the collision, has unpaid medical bills and files a lawsuit against John to recover compensation.